techidaily/site-games-able/source/_posts/an-in-depth-look-at-xbox-game-passs-offerings.md

  The standard tiers of Xbox Game Pass, Xbox Game Pass for Console or PC, come with similar benefits that summarize the features of Xbox Game Pass.
 To be specific Xbox Game Pass for Console and Xbox Game Pass for PC come with the following:

-* Full access to the Xbox Game Pass library of games, as listed by[Xbox](https://www.xbox.com/en-us/xbox-game-pass/games) .
+* Full access to the Xbox Game Pass library of games, as listed by [Xbox](https://www.xbox.com/en-us/xbox-game-pass/games) .
 * New Xbox Games Studio titles are available on day one of release.
 * Xbox Game Pass deals and discounts for the Xbox Store.